An Experienced Pilot Well-Versed in Aviation Laws

-A Central Florida aviation accident lawyer from Moody Law can review your case free of charge and help determine the best way to pursue your claim.
+At Moody Law, we can review your case free of charge and help determine the best way to pursue your claim.
 Aviation accident lawsuits typically fall into one of the following categories:

-- Professional Negligence – Any failure by a pilot, aircraft mechanic, or other agent to take reasonable and prudent action in the course of his or her duty which results in an accident could be considered professional negligence.
+If the pilot, an aircraft mechanic, or another agent fails to take reasonable and prudent action in the course of their duty, and that results in an accident, they could be found negligent.
 It may be possible to file for financial compensation from the liable party and his or her employer if it can be shown that the defendant's negligence resulted in an injurious accident.

 Common Causes of Aviation Accidents

 You may have grounds to file a wrongful death claim, a product liability claim, or a professional negligence lawsuit if your loved one's injury was the result of:

 - Federal Air Traffic Controller negligence

 - Equipment failure (stemming from structural and design defects or manufacturing defects)

 - Negligence in a third party’s selection of a carrier

 - Aircraft mechanic negligence (including a failure to maintain or repair the aircraft or its components and a failure to properly fuel the aircraft)